gkwa/theremay/README.md

 # theremay

-Minimal example to create image using packer and provision it with curl and then to use it with terraform.
+Minimal example to create incus image using packer and provision it with curl and then create incus container using the image.

 ```bash
 time bash -xe run